(Disclosure: Some of the links below may be affiliate links)

 If the study is great, why did I want to redo it?
 I have several reasons for that.

 First, I wanted to see how this was working with recent stock market returns.
 The original study was only covering years up to 1995.
 I wanted to have more recent data.
 I wanted to make sure that the results were holding with more recent stock market behavior.
 So this simulation will cover returns until the end of 2019!

 Secondly, the original study was only covering up to thirty years of retirement.
 I wanted to be sure that the portfolio can sustain withdrawals for much more extended periods.
 For people retiring early, I think that 50 years is not unreasonable.

 Finally, I have to admit that I like to write code.
 So it was cool to write code related to this blog.
 Overall, it was a lot of fun preparing the data for this article.
 And being a big geek, now I can run many simulations with the data I want.

 Ultimately, I want to extend the Trinity Study for the European markets.
 It will be challenging to obtain the data.
 But I will try to find it for as many years as possible.

 My simulation is using monthly withdrawals.
 I think most people in retirement will withdraw money monthly.
 It is also possible to withdraw money at the end of the year instead.
 But I believe that it is not common.

 Let’s see what success rates we have when we ignore inflation.
 Let’s start directly with 20 years since I do not think anybody is going to care about a ten years long simulation.
-I will begin at 3% withdrawal and go up to 12%, increasing by 1% at a time.
+I will begin at a 3% withdrawal rate and go up to 12%, increasing by 1% at a time.